Parietal/Insurance/README.md

 Be sure to update your project's profile with a short description and eye-catching graphic.

+//Line adding from Master branch.
 Finally, consider defining a timeline and work items on the "Current Work" tab to give interested developers a sense of your cadence and upcoming enhancements.